-The Legal Reports or “TLR” is committed to providing advocates, lawyers, law students and related professionals a platform where they can freely express themselves and contribute ideas that will shape Uganda’s legal landscape and inform debate around topical issues.
+The Legal Reports or “TLR” is committed to providing advocates, lawyers, law students, and related professionals a platform where they can freely express themselves and contribute ideas that will shape Uganda’s legal landscape and inform the debate around topical issues.

 We therefore welcome and are keen to host well-written and researched articles with fact-based viewpoints.